JiaPeng1234/BookStore_08_Eclipse/README.md

 Using Apache Tomcat 6.0.39

 ## How to run
-1. download code of folder Bookstore.
-Import it as a project in your eclipse workspace
+1. download code of folder Bookstore_08.
+Import it as a project in your eclipse workspace.
+2. initialize the database with sql
-2. create a tomcat6.0 server, run BookStore_08/WebContent/index.jsp on server
+3. create a tomcat6.0 server, run BookStore_08/WebContent/index.jsp on server

 ## Modules
 ### User regist && login